 If you sustain an injury that causes lasting impairment, a doctor will determine whether you may qualify to receive permanent disability benefits.
 If you’re an injured worker who has been permanently disabled, you will be assigned a disability rating or whole person impairment rating by the doctor.
 That personal impairment or disability rating will be used to determine the compensation you’re entitled to from the insurance company.

 If your injury prevents you from ever working again, you could be eligible to receive disability benefits for the rest of your life.
-Phone our firm to find out more about becoming one of our clients.
+Phone our North Carolina and South Carolina workers’ comp law firm to find out more about becoming one of our clients.
 We have law offices in Columbia, Rock Hill, Spartanburg and Beaufort to help you.

 Your employer’s insurance carrier will submit a Form 51.
 A form 51 details the accidental injury event from their perspective and makes a case for why the insurance claim is invalid.